Cornwall Quarry Tailings, Cornwall, PA

 articles are available.

-This trip is solely for members of the Delaware Mineralogical Society and of invited EFMLS clubs.
+This trip is for members of the Delaware Mineralogical Society jointly with the .
 Contact Tom Pankratz at firstname.lastname@example.org if you are interested in joining this trip (if you do not get a return email confirming registration in a few days, try again).

 Check your Geogram, email, and our Facebook